bmsleight/Review_of_UK_UAS_Regulations/Response_CAA.md

 19 What other opportunities to improve UAS regulation, beyond those described in this Call for Input, would you like to see progressed?

 To being more people within the regulatory framework I like to see a way to fly FPV, for a low mass drone, at a short distance without a spotter.

+Bring in lower height restrictions to let smaller drones, low mass drones fly in more places.